colymba/GridFieldBulkEditingTools/README.md

 ## Usage

 ### Usage 1
 Simplest usage, add the component to your GridField as below.
-The component will find the first Image has_one relation on the managed Model and it's editable CMS fields
+The component will find the first Image has_one relation on the managed Model and the record's editable CMS fields

 		$config->addComponent(new GridFieldBulkEditingTools());
 		$config->addComponent(new GridFieldBulkImageUpload());